-- 2) FML shall not exceed twelve (12) workweeks in any calendar year except when it is used for Pregnancy Disability Leave or Military Caregiver Leave.
-If the employee is taking Pregnancy Disability Leave, the employee shall be eligible for leave for the period of actual disability up to four (4) months per pregnancy.
-If the employee is taking FML for Military Caregiver Leave, the employee shall be eligible for up to twenty-six (26) workweeks of leave in a single 12-month leave period. - a) For the purposes of FML only, twelve (12) workweeks is equivalent to four- hundred eighty (480) hours of scheduled work for full-time career and floater employees who are normally scheduled for an eight (8) hours per day five (5) days per workweek (8/40) schedule. - b) HOURLY CONVERSION FOR PART-TIME OR ALTERNATIVELY SCHEDULED EMPLOYEES.
-For employees who work part-time or a schedule other than an 8/40, the number of FML hours to which the employee is eligible shall be adjusted in accordance with their normal weekly work schedule.
-An employee whose schedule varies from week to week is eligible for a pro-rated amount of FML based on their hours worked over the previous twelve (12) months preceding the leave. - 3) Any leave taken by an eligible employee that qualifies as FML (including leave for a Work-Incurred Injury or Illness under Article 19) will be designated as such by the University and will be counted against the employee's leave entitlement whether the leave is paid or unpaid.
+For the purposes of FML, twelve (12) workweeks is equivalent to four-hundred eighty (480) hours of scheduled work for full-time employees who are normally scheduled for an eight (8) hours per day five (5) days per workweek (8/40) schedule.
+While the use of FML need not be consecutive, in no event shall an employee's aggregate use of FML exceed a total of twelve (12) workweeks within a calendar year except in the four situations identified in the first paragraph of this subsection.

+- i.
+Hourly Conversion for Part-time or Alternately Scheduled Employees: For employees who work part-time or a schedule other than an 8/40, the number of FML hours for which the employee is eligible shall be adjusted in accordance with their normal weekly work schedule.
+An employee whose schedule varies from week to week is eligible for a pro-rated amount of FML based on their hours worked over the twelve (12) months immediately preceding the leave. - ii.
+Any leave taken by an eligible employee that qualifies as FML (including leave for a work-incurred injury or illness) will be designated as such by the University and will be counted against the employee's leave entitlement.
 Such deductions will be made in increments that correspond to the amount of leave time actually taken by the employee (which could be weeks, days, hours, and/or partial hours).